-In this document, the initial approach to data management within OPTIMAI has been presented by establishing the types of data likely to be encountered, the FAIR approach to data management and how it is specifically applied within the project, processes for the management of personal data and further ethical and security considerations.
+The approach to data management within OPTIMAI is presented by establishing the types of data likely to be encountered, the FAIR approach to data management and how it is specifically applied within the project, processes for the management of personal data and further ethical and security considerations.
 The complete legal and ethical framework of OPTIMAI will be developed and reported in WP9.

-The final part of the report then reviews each work package and task for any related data management requirements identified until M6, establishing a first list of datasets within the project.
+The final part of the report then reviews each work package and task for any related data management requirements identified until M12, establishing an initial list of datasets within the project.
+So far, a total of 22 datasets have been identified in this version of the deliverable, being most of them data that will be collected and processed by the four pilot use cases.
+Other datasets are mostly stakeholders' information and public deliverables produced within the project scope.
 Although at this stage, some of this information remains incomplete or is yet to be determined this overview provides a solid basis for the data management lifecycle.